ERM at Thanksgiving – An Illustration of Objective-Centric Risk Management in Action

 These are just a few examples.
 Of course, as I say often regarding risk management, there are factors that will be specific to your situation.

 Keep in mind too that addressing these risks and opportunities doesn’t mean you need to have some formal identification and assessment process.
-Regardless of any risk management background, we tend to embed this thinking into our decision-making before, during, and after.
+Regardless of any risk management background, we tend to embed some of this thinking into our decision-making before, during, and after.

 I hope you have found this video entertaining…and helpful for explaining your work to family and friends.